Author, Andrew Gibson

 Some of the big Portuguese banks and even some currency brokers will charge you a transfer fee every time you send money abroad.

-I’ve even seen situations where banks have charged customers two transfer fees – one for the sending bank in Portugal and one for the receiving bank in the UK.
+A lot of the banks charge customers two transfer fees – one from the bank in Portugal and one from the receiving bank in the UK.
+A double hit.

 The transfer fees are normally in the region of €20 to €30 per transfer.